andreashandel/MADAcourse/auxiliary/Notes_ToDo_Thoughts.md

 Example as seen in `assessments/Assessment_Course_Tools_Introduction.qmd`:
 `[**Schedule**](../courseinfo/Course_Schedule.qmd)`

 This way of cross referencing is cool because you can link to specific sections.
+Add a `#sec-` identifier to any heading per these [Quarto docs](https://quarto.org/docs/authoring/cross-references.html#sections).

 Example as seen in `project/Project_Review.qmd`:

 `-   Use the simple grading rubric shown in the part 3 section of the [Project Details](Project_Details.qmd#sec-part-3) document.`

 ## Contributors - author roles in metadata